 Read menus and ingredient information available online or within the dining halls.

-It is encouraged that you make more selections from stations managed by an associate as we cannot guarantee there is no cross-contamination in the self-serve stations.
-To determine the best options for you please talk with a chef or manager.
+It is encouraged that you make more selections from stations managed by a Dining staff member as we cannot guarantee there is no cross-contamination in the self-serve stations.
+To determine the best options for your diet, please talk with a chef or manager.

 In case of exposure, carry any needed medication (e.g., EpiPen, Benadryl, etc.) with you at all times.
 Please consider informing those you typically eat at the dining hall with about your medical needs in case of emergency.